 The reason being is, anything that promotes chronic, low-grade inflammation will activate osteoclasts.
 (These are the specialized cells that break down bone, and thus, inflammation promotes bone loss.)

 For example, most prescription drugs (ask your doctor), insufficient sleep and even stress can promote inflammation.

 The good news: curcumin can combat this due to its anti-inflammatory properties listed above.

 While there have been over 6000 studies of curcumin with many health benefits, there are a few side effects that some people may report such as:

 So while the pros of turmeric curcumin far outweigh the small chance of indigestion, it is good to keep these in mind if you introduce curcumin into your diet – so introduce it slowly.

 I start every day with a smoothie made from veggies and fruit along with a big piece of whole turmeric root.
-I love the flavor and the health benefits.
-You may not want to go that far, so here’s another idea: begin with a cup of delicious Golden Milk Tea in the mornings to start (Recipe below).
+I love the flavor and health benefits.
+You may not want to go that far, so here’s another idea: begin with a cup of delicious Golden Milk Tea in the mornings to start.